The Australian dollar has rallied early during the trading session on Thursday, to test not only the 50-Day EMA, but also the 200-Day EMA indicator.

 The Aussie dollar initially fell during the course of the trading week only to turn around and form a bit of a hammer at the crucial 0.65 level.

 The Australian dollar continues to fight a lot of downward pressure, and Friday did see a little bit of resilience pop into the marketplace as we continue to fight the current.
 This is akin to a fish trying to swim upstream.

-The Australian dollar has rallied a bit during the course of the trading session on Wednesday heading into the FOMC meeting.
+The Australian dollar has rallied a bit during the trading session on Thursday as we continue to recover.